Telesphore-Uwabera/HD-Company/README.md

 - **Content**: Replaced placeholder text and images with relevant content.
 - **Additional Features**: Implemented smooth scrolling for navigation links using JavaScript.

+## Custom Styling Significance

+The custom CSS in `styles.css` is crucial for enhancing the design and user experience of the website.
+Here are some key aspects and their significance:

+### General Styles
+- **Font and Scroll Behavior**:
+  - Set the font to 'Roboto' for a clean and modern look.
+  - Implemented smooth scrolling for a seamless navigation experience.
+- **Navbar**:
+  - Customized the navbar brand to be bold and changed the link colors for better visibility and aesthetics.

+### Hero Section
+- **Background and Text Alignment**:
+  - Used a background image with center alignment and cover to make the hero section visually appealing.
+  - Centered text to focus user attention on the main message.

+### Services Section
+- **Card Hover Effect**:
+  - Added a scale transform on hover to create an interactive experience, making the section more engaging.

+### About Section
+- **Text Styling**:
+  - Increased font size and line height for better readability and a more professional appearance.

+### Portfolio Section
+- **Image Hover Effect**:
+  - Similar to the services section, added a scale transform on hover to highlight the portfolio items and encourage user interaction.

+### Team Section
+- **Card Hover Effect**:
+  - Consistent with other sections, applied a hover effect to team member cards to maintain uniformity and interactivity.

+### Contact Section
+- **Form Label Styling**:
+  - Made form labels bold to ensure they stand out and improve form usability.

+### Footer
+- **Padding and Text Alignment**:
+  - Added padding for better spacing and ensured text is aligned properly to maintain a clean layout.

+### Back to Top Button
+- **Position and Styling**:
+  - Implemented a fixed position and added a hover effect to enhance usability, ensuring users can easily navigate back to the top of the page.

 ## Technologies Used

 - **Bootstrap 5**: Front-end framework for responsive design.